dizzib/fireprox/README.md

 ## Configuration

-Use the following env-vars to configure fireprox:
+Use the following environment variables to configure fireprox:

-MOZREPL_HOST: The MozRepl host name or ip.
+`MOZREPL_HOST`: The MozRepl host name or ip.
 Default is localhost.

-MOZREPL_PORT: The MozRepl host port.
+`MOZREPL_PORT`: The MozRepl host port.
 Default is 4242.

-PORT: The fireprox host port.
+`PORT`: The fireprox host port.
 Default is 8080.

 ## Credits